ceazele/ceazele.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: Here you can find a list of my previous and ongoing projects.
+Mostly research, some just for fun.
 nav: true
 nav_order: 3
 display_categories: [research]